 Possibly.
 It is remarkable how many clients’ say, “I want my domestic assault charge dismissed.”
 It is probably not shocking to you that everyone wants their case dismissed.
-The way a defense lawyer maximizes the probability of a dismissal is by putting up an aggressive, credible defense, being proactive and intelligent in developing a defense strategy, and by maintaining a reputation of being a fighter in court.
+A defense lawyer maximizes the probability of dismissal by putting up an aggressive and credible defense, by being proactive and intelligent in developing a defense strategy, and by maintaining a reputation of being a fighter in court.
 Prosecutors are very reluctant to dismiss a domestic violence charge and only do so in rare circumstances.

 No. The prosecutor makes the charging decision, not the alleged victim.
-Domestic violence “victim” commonly recant statements made to police, claim they lied to the police or try to “drop charges”.
-It is generally assumed that the victim may be pressured to change his or her story and because domestic violence frequently recurs, the prosecutor generally will file the charges if there is sufficient evidence of domestic abuse — even if the victim changes his or her story.
+Domestic violence “victim” commonly recant statements made to police, claim they lied to the police, or attempt to “drop charges.”
+Prosecutors assume that the victim may be pressured to change his or her story.
+Because domestic violence frequently recurs, the prosecutor generally will file the charges if there is sufficient evidence of domestic abuse — even if the victim changes his or her story.
 An alleged victim cannot “drop charges.”

 Can I be arrested for domestic abuse if the injury is minor?

 Yes.
-In fact, no injury at all is required.
-Minor physical injuries, an allegation of unconsented physical contact and even the threat of violence alone, may result in an arrest in a domestic violence case.
-The severity of the injury may influence the specific charge brought and/or the potential penalty.
+No injury at all is required.
+Minor physical injuries, an allegation of unconsented physical contact, and even the threat of violence alone may result in an arrest in a domestic violence case.
+The severity of the injury may influence the specific charge brought and the potential penalty.
 Many people do not realize that there need not even be physical contact for a charge of domestic violence in Michigan.

 Is my girlfriend or wife pressing charges against me?